What we can learn from Nike’s strategy

 What was somewhat different about Nike was their background, specifically in running.
 Running, unlike other sports, was individualist and somewhat masochistic.
 Phil Knight, Nike’s founder, was himself an accomplished track athlete – and he understood this culture better than anyone.
 Running often doesn’t have a glorious moment of victory (for example when you’re jogging); it is simply a solitary process which requires discipline and fortitude.

-This individualistic mindset, and focus on the struggle associated with sport, rather than the moment of glory, laid the foundations for Nike’s cultural revolution.
+This individualistic mindset, and focus on the struggle associated with sport, rather than the moment of glory, laid the foundations for Nike’s cultural revolution and product strategy.
 Whilst other brands would typically advertise a sneaker with an athlete triumphantly crossing the finish line, Nike would instead choose to focus on the athlete’s 5am morning routine: getting up in the dead of winter, and putting in the miles no matter what.
 By and by “Just Do It” emerged as the call to arms of this philosophy; go through the struggle, no matter how tough.

 Needless to say this focus on overcoming obstacles rather than simply “being great” was seen as being applicable to all sorts of wider issues beyond competitive sport.